jama-repo/laravel-spa-vuetify/README.md

-# laravel-spa-vuetify
+# laravel-login-vuetify
-Spa page using Laravel and Vue
+Spa login using Laravel and Vue

 Just execute: